Skip to content

 Billable Rates in Toggl Focus

-This guide explains how billable rates work in Toggl Focus, covering the three levels of granularity (workspace, member, and project), how rate priority is determined, and how to set or edit rates.
+This guide explains how billable rates work in Toggl Focus, covering the four levels of granularity (workspace, member, project, and project member), how rate priority is determined, and how to set or edit rates.
 It also covers the billable flag for controlling which time entries count toward invoicing, historical rate tracking, access rights by workspace role, and how billable data surfaces in reports.

 Overview